 What rappers did you grow up listening to?

 Definitely Wale.
 I keep saying his name — but he was one of the biggest rappers I listened to: he’s Nigerian and I’m Nigerian and we have a similar story.
 We’re actually good friends now, which is really ironic.

-Wait, how did you manage to become friends with your favourite rapper?!
+Wait, how did you manage to become friends with your favorite rapper?!

 When I was a senior in high school, I took a painting of him to one of his shows.
 I do too much [laughs].
 There was a meet-and-greet afterwards and he said, ‘Did you paint me?’
 He didn’t believe me at first, and then he eventually did.
 He followed me and it just formed into a friendship.
 He didn’t know I did music for a while, and when he found out he was like, ‘Oh my God why didn’t I know, what the hell?’
 Now he’s like my big brother.
 I genuinely care about him.
 You can tell that I listened to him growing up through my writing style, because he’s a wordsmith and he has a lot of love for words.

 Has Wale given you any important words of wisdom?